elastic/elasticsearch-ruby/elasticsearch-transport/README.md

 By default, the client will use the [_Faraday_](https://rubygems.org/gems/faraday) HTTP library as a transport implementation.
-You can configure the _Faraday_ instance, eg. to use a different HTTP adapter or custom middleware, by passing a configuration block to the client constructor:
+You can configure the _Faraday_ instance, eg. to use a different HTTP adapter (such as Typhoeus) or custom middleware, by passing a configuration block to the transport constructor:

     require 'typhoeus'
     require 'typhoeus/adapters/faraday'